Errors in Incompleteness Proofs

 End of proof.

-For details about the errors in two ‘incompleteness proofs’ of this type, see A Fundamental Flaw in an Incompleteness Proof by George Boolos and A Fundamental Flaw in Incompleteness Proofs by Gregory Chaitin.
-See also the web-page The Diagonal Lemma - the ‘Diagonal Lemma’ is often used in incompleteness proofs and it relies on the erroneous assumption that a formula of a formal system can refer unambiguously to its own formulas.
+And for details about the errors of somewhat different assumptions in two other ‘incompleteness proofs’, see PDF A Fundamental Flaw in an Incompleteness Proof by George Boolos and PDF A Fundamental Flaw in Incompleteness Proofs by Gregory Chaitin.
 Furthermore, most proofs of incompleteness that rely on arguments based around the Halting Problem also have explicit or implicit assumptions of self-reference, see The Halting Problem and Incompleteness Proofs.

 Why such ‘proofs’ have gained such widespread acceptance is a mystery.
 Why are mathematicians and logicians so willing to abandon all principles of mathematical rigor when dealing with proofs of incompleteness?